NCI-CGR/TriosCompass_v2/README.md

 #### C. Call dnSTRs

 We had explored to call dnSTR candidates jointly by *HipSTR* and *GangSTR*.
-During the manual curation, we found that the joint predicts are good but much less than expected, and the HipSTR outperforms GangSTR in our manual evaluation.
+During the manual curation, we found that the joint predicts are good but much fewer than expected, and the HipSTR outperforms GangSTR in our manual evaluation.
+Therefore, we gave up *GangSTR*, and employed *HipSTR/MonSTR* in the dnSTR prediction.

 At present, our dnSTR calling process is as below:
 1. The STR reference panel is split into *N* chunks.